rozbb/fantastic-snarks-homework/README.md

 ## Problem 1: Proving commitment opening in ZK

 Currently, the `card_soundness` test fails.
 This test checks that `PossessionCircuit` actually proves knowledge of the opening to the card commitment.
-Concretely, it checks that `BurnCircuit` is not satisfied if you give it any random opening to a card commitment.
+Concretely, it checks that `PossessionCircuit` is not satisfied if you give it any random opening to a card commitment.
 The reason the test currently fails is because no commitment opening check is performed in `gneerate_constraints`.

-Write below `CHECK #1` a few lines of code that enforce the equality that the claimed card commitment equals the commitment of the secret card inputs.
-Ensure that the `card_soundness` test passes.

-_Hint:_ Take a look at `src/card.rs`, and the [`EqGadget`](https://docs.rs/ark-r1cs-std/0.4.0/ark_r1cs_std/eq/trait.EqGadget.html) trait.
+Fill in the `todo!()`s below `CHECK #1`.
+This code should:

+1. compute the commitment of `card_var`,
+2. enforce that the resulting commitment equals the claimed commitment.

+Once this is done, ensure the `card_soundness` test passes.

+_Hint 1:_ `card_var` already has a way of computing the commitment.
+Look at `src/card.rs`.

+_Hint 2:_ You need the circuit to enforce that two things are equal.
+Take a look at the [`EqGadget::enforce_equal`](https://docs.rs/ark-r1cs-std/0.4.0/ark_r1cs_std/eq/trait.EqGadget.html#method.enforce_equal).
+Most types we care about implement `EqGadget`.

 ## Problem 2: Proving Merkle tree membership in ZK

 Currently, the `tree_soundness` test fails.
 This test checks that `PossessionCircuit` actually proves that the claimed card commitment appears in the Merkle tree.
-Concretely, it checks that `BurnCircuit` is not satisfied if you give it any random Merkle root.
+Concretely, it checks that `PossessionCircuit` is not satisfied if you give it any random Merkle root.
 The reason the test currently fails is because no tree membership check is performed in `generate_constraints`.

-Write below `CHECK #2` a few lines of code that enforce leaf membership in the Merkle tree.
-Ensure that the `tree_soundness` test passes.

-_Hint:_ take a look at [`PathVar`](https://github.com/arkworks-rs/crypto-primitives/blob/4b3bdac16443096b26426673bff409d4e78eec94/src/merkle_tree/constraints.rs).
+Fill in the `todo!()`s below `CHECK #2`.
+This code should:

+1. compute the root node of the Merkle authentication path,
+2. enforce that the resulting value equals the publicly known Merkle root.

+Once this is done, ensure the `tree_soundness` test passes.

+_Hint:_ `auth_path_var` already has a way of computing the root.
+See [`here`](https://github.com/arkworks-rs/crypto-primitives/blob/4b3bdac16443096b26426673bff409d4e78eec94/src/merkle_tree/constraints.rs#L191).

 ## Problem 3: Groth16 proofs